Alumni Associate Research Fellows

 Zane Sime, 2021

-Research Topic: The Role of Environment and Climate in Reshaping Comprehensive Security
+Research Title: The Role of Environment and Climate in Reshaping Comprehensive Security

 Zane Šime is a policy analyst focusing on the EU macro-regional governance, regionalism in Europe and its neighborhood, EU science diplomacy towards the Southern Neighbourhood.
 As a Top 40 under 40 EU - India / UK - India Young Leader 2020, Zane explores the EU-India educational diplomacy in a broader context of the Asia-Europe Meeting.
 Zane has obtained professional experience as an international civil servant at the Secretariat of the Council of the Baltic Sea States and a national civil servant in Latvia.
 She is a graduate of KU Leuven and the University of Latvia.
 Zane has completed a research internship at the United Nations University Institute on Comparative Regional Integration Studies.
 She is a member of the Academic Association for Contemporary European Studies, the Latvian Political Science Association, and the Association of Polar Early Career Scientists.